 Exemptions to Trade on Restricted Days

-An occupier of a shop may request an exemption so your business can trade on restricted days by applying to NSW Industrial Relations.
-Here, your application will only be approved if it is in the public interest to do so.
-They will also consider if there are any other exceptional circumstances.
-When looking over your application, the agency will also consider:
+As a business owner, you may request an exemption so that your business can trade on restricted days by applying to the NSW Industrial Relations Agency.
+Your application will only be approved if it is in the public interest to do so.
+Additionally, the agency will consider if there are any other exceptional circumstances and:

 - the nature of your shop and the kind of goods that you sell;